WELCOME TO SYPS

-SYPS psychologists help a wide variety of people and can treat many kinds of problems.
-Some people may talk to a psychologist because they have felt depressed, angry or anxious for a long time.
-Or, they want help for a chronic condition that is interfering with their lives or physical health.
-Others may have short-term problems they want help navigating, such as feeling overwhelmed by a new job or grieving the death of a family member.
-Psychologists can help people learn to cope with stressful situations, overcome a traumatic event or history or trauma, recover from addictions, manage chronic illnesses and break past the barriers that keep them from reaching their goals.
+People see a psychologist for a wide variety of problems and concerns.
+SYPS psychologists help people who are feeling depressed or anxious or are struggling to manage challenging or intense emotions.
+Some may have a chronic condition that is interfering with their physical and emotional health.
+Others may have short-term problems they want help navigating, such as feeling overwhelmed by a new job, the dissolution of a long-term relationship, or grieving the death of a family member.
+Psychologists can help people learn new ways to cope with stressful situations or life transition, work through a traumatic event or history or trauma, manage addictive behaviours, chronic illnesses and move through barriers that keep them from reaching their goals.

-At SYPS, members of our team are trained to administer and interpret a number of tests and assessments that can help diagnose a condition or tell more about the way a person thinks, feels, and behaves.
-These tests may evaluate intellectual skills, cognitive strengths and weaknesses, vocational aptitude and preference, personality characteristics and neuropsychological functioning.
+At SYPS, members of our team are trained to conduct comprehensive psychological and psychoeducational assessments, which involve administering and interpreting psychological tests for diagnosing learning and social-emotional issues or helping to better understand the way a person thinks, feels, and behaves.
+These tests may evaluate intellectual skills, cognitive and academic strengths and weaknesses, vocational aptitude and preference, personality characteristics and social-emotional functioning.

 HOW WE CAN HELP

 Clinicians at SYPS use an assortment of evidence-based treatments to help people improve their lives.
 Most commonly, we use therapy (often referred to as psychotherapy or talk therapy).
-There are many different styles of therapy, but the practitioner you meet with will choose the type that best addresses your problem and best fits your needs, characteristics and preferences.
+There are many different styles of therapy, but the practitioner you meet with will work with you to choose the type that best addresses your problem and fits your needs, personal characteristics and preferences.

-Some common types of therapy are cognitive, behavioral, cognitive-behavioral, interpersonal, humanistic, psychodynamic or a combination of a few therapy styles.
-Therapy can be for an individual, couples, family, group, organization or community.
+Some common types of psychotherapy are cognitive-behavioral, interpersonal, humanistic, psychodynamic or a combination of a few therapy styles.
+Therapy can be for individuals, couples, or families.

 For some conditions, therapy and medication are a treatment combination that works best.
-For people who benefit from medication, psychologists work with primary care physicians, pediatricians and psychiatrists on their overall treatment.
+Although psychologists do not prescribe medication, for people who benefit from medication, psychologists often work with primary care physicians, pediatricians and psychiatrists on their overall treatment.